pythoninja/sshgen/README.md

 ## Features

-1. Generates a `config` file to merge with your existing SSH configuration.
+1. Generates a `config` file to merge with your existing SSH configuration or include as a separate `.conf` file (since v0.6.0).
 2. Custom configuration for ssh-agent.
 3. Custom SSH aliases for quick connections.
 4. Skip selected hosts from results file.